Jeff Ruland: Second stint with 76ers (1992)

-Detroit Pistons (1992-1993)
+Detroit Pistons (1992–1993)

 He managed to play an additional 11 games with the Detroit Pistons the following season before retiring for good in January 1993.

+National team career

+In 1979, Ruland played for the United States national team at the 1979 Summer Spartakiad games.
+In September, he helped Team USA win gold at the 1979 Summer Universiade.

 Coaching career

 After his playing days, Ruland became an assistant coach under the Sixers' Fred Carter during the 1993–94 NBA season.
 He then returned to coach at his alma mater.
 He was fired from Iona on March 21, 2007, after a 2–28 record for the 2006–2007 season.
 Yet during his tenure as head coach, he guided the Gaels to three 20-win seasons, three MAAC Championships and three NCAA Tournament appearances.
 Recruiting and injuries were blamed for the team's abysmal record during his final season.
 A factor for the 2–28 season was that the administration fired Ruland's assistant coaches.
 Ruland could not recruit for that season.
 Ruland's termination as a head coach came from Iona College president James Liguori while he was on a cruise.

 On July 16, 2007, Ruland was hired to replace Michael Cooper as the head coach of the NBA D-League's Albuquerque Thunderbirds.
 After coaching the Thunderbirds for the 2007–08 season, Ruland was hired as an assistant coach for the Philadelphia 76ers on August 23, 2008.
 New 76ers head Coach Eddie Jordan decided not to retain Ruland for the 2009–10 season.

 On August 18, 2009, Ruland announced that he would be the new men's basketball head coach at the University of the District of Columbia.
 After a late September hiring and the first season with only one win, his third year saw a 22-win season.
 He was fired in 2013.

 In 2015, Ruland was hired as an advance scout for the Washington Wizards.
-Despite his record, he has never coached another NCAA team.